An Overview of the Divorce Process in Washington

 Managing the Potential Conflicts in a Divorce

 There are a number of ways to go about resolving the different divorce issues.
 Some couples are able to sit down together and simply hash things out.
 We often call this the “kitchen table” method.
-More often the couple will need help.
+More often than not, the couple will need help.

 Litigation

 The most traditional approach is for both parties to hire lawyers to litigate the case.
 Litigation treats the spouses as adversaries, fighting over the allocation of scarce resources.
 The typical basis for settlement is the question “what will the court do?”.
 Most experienced Seattle divorce attorneys will have a good idea what is likely to happen at trial in most cases, so a settlement is usually reached along those lines.
-Of course the answer to the question “what will the court do?” question is only a range, not a specific answer, so there are generally extended negotiations before a settlement is finally reached.
+Of course, the answer to the question “what will the court do?” question is only a range, not a specific answer, so there are generally extended negotiations before a settlement is finally reached.
 At Seattle Divorce Services, our divorce lawyers do quite a bit of litigation with a focus on the negotiation process.
-We tend to see trial, and it’s high expenses, as the last resort when negotiations break down.
+We tend to see trial, and its high expenses, as the last resort when negotiations break down.

 Mediation

 Often a mediator will be used to help the parties reach agreement.
 In a litigated case, the mediator usually comes in at the end, shortly before trial, in what is called a Settlement Conference.
-That mediator will typically rely heavily on giving a third party neutral opinion on what they believe the court will do to try and break any stalemate between what the two attorneys are saying they believe will happen at trial.
+That mediator will typically rely heavily on giving a third-party neutral opinion on what they believe the court will do to try and break any stalemate between what the two attorneys are saying they believe will happen at trial.

 On the other hand, the two spouses may choose to work with a mediator directly, without attorneys present.
 This is often referred to as Early Mediation, as it takes place earlier in the case.
 This form of mediation tends to be more focused on helping the couple figure out what works for them rather than advising them on what a court would do.
 It is similar to the kitchen table approach, but with a third party present who has the skills and tools to help the couple move forward when they butt heads and get stuck.
 We have several attorneys who offer mediation services, but it is important they meet with both spouses from the start to avoid any appearance of being influenced by one side or the other.